nazifa-t/BN-HTR_LS/README.md

 *STEP-3* : Run each section one after one.(Each execution results in one output only.)

-*STEP-4* : Set "plot_image = TRUE" if you want to plot all images during execution.
+*STEP-4* : Set "plot_image = True" if you want to plot all images during execution.